Bowel Cancer Screening in Norway – a pilot study

 - Alternatives to surgery (radiation/chemotherapy) have limited effect.

-- Norway has one of the world’s highest incidence of colon cancer.
+- Norway has one of the world’s highest incidence of colorectal cancer.
 Most countries in Europe have introduced or are planning to start screening, according to EU recommendations.

 - The best screening test for use in public health is still not decided.
 We therefore wish to compare two screening modalities against each other.
-A immunochemical test for hidden (occult) blood (iFOBT) discovers ca six out of ten cases of colon cancer.
+Both an immunochemical test for hidden (occult) blood (iFOBT) and flexible sigmoidoscopy test discover about 7-8 out of ten cases of colorectal cancer.
 Another, flexible sigmoidoscopy test discovers ca seven out of ten.
-False positive tests is a problem with iFOIBT (eight out of ten positive results are a false alarm).
+False positive tests are a problem with iFOBT (only 5 out of 100 with a positive test will be diagnosed with colorectal cancer).
 However, this is a non-invasive method compared to flexible sigmodoscopy, and it is done at home.

-- The pilot project and a possible later screening programme, aims to keep a critical eye on screening.
+- The pilot project and recently started national screening programme, aim to keep a critical eye on screening.
 This includes trying out alternative screening methods and strategies, in order to contiuously optimise this new health service.

 Extended positive effects of the pilot project